peter hanson's field guide to interesting film

 “Dodsworth” (1936).
 Walter Huston favored the rascally aspect of his uniquely American charm in many of his enduring performances, so it’s a pleasure to see him mining a different vein in this exquisitely rendered romantic drama.
 Huston plays a corn-fed American tycoon whose retirement in Europe is sullied by the dalliances of his superficial wife (Ruth Chatterton), a younger woman who uses her husband’s money as a means of entering the international jet set.
 Huston nimbly personifies a self-made man at peace with his gifts and limitations, while Chatterton sharply depicts a woman who deeply resents the inevitability of middle age.
 Using Sinclair Lewis’ novel as a template, director William Wyler and his team boldly chart the dissipation of a marriage, adding real emotional stakes when Huston's character finds a second chance at a fulfilling life.
 This might even be the ‘30s romance for people who don’t generally dig ‘30s romances (myself included), because even though it’s filled with frothy cocktail-party banter, there’s an undercurrent of tension and pain throughout the film, and the manner in which Huston’s character disdains empty socialites is a tacit commentary on the bubbliest entertainments of the era; the characters in “Dodsworth” flit through a rarefied social strata but suffer genuine personal consequences when they betray themselves and each other.

 D'Onofrio, Vincent.
 Actor, b.
 1959.
 I distinctly remember the experience of discovering an actor then known as Vincent Philip D'Onofrio in 1987.
 In June of that year, he scared the bejesus out of me as a bloated, demented cadet in Stanley Kubrick's "Full Metal Jacket."
 Then in July, he transformed into a blonde Adonis for a small role in the comedy "Adventures in Babysitting."
 And in September, he occupied a shape between those extremes as a frightened, mentally challenged crime suspect on an episode of the TV thriller "The Equalizer."
 By the third time I encountered D'Onofrio, I was thoroughly dazzled by his commitment and his malleability.
 In subsequent years, I've become more deeply impressed by his unique gifts.
 He's smooth and hypnotic as Orson Welles in "Ed Wood" (1994), alternately volcanic and tender as Conan creator Robert E. Howard in "The Whole Wide World" (1996), and amusingly repulsive as an outer-space monster in "Men in Black" (1997).
 In 2001, of course, he found the broadest audience yet for his nimble skills when he joined the cast of "Law and Order: Criminal Intent"; even the still images during the show's opening credits, featurig D'Onofrio's Det.
 Goren tilting his head at peculiar angles, reflect the imagination and offbeat flavorings he brings to "Law and Order" overlord Dick Wolf's ritualized TV universe.
 D'Onofrio has produced a handful of his movies, including the spirited Abbie Hoffman biopic "Steal This Movie" (2000), and he played the same character—assassination witness Bill Newman—in "JFK" (1991) and "Malcolm X" (1992).
-In 2014, D'Onofrio essayed one of his most colorful roles to date, mixing cruelty and tenderness while playing the criminal overlord Wilson Fisk in the first season of the gritty Marvel/Netflix series "Daredevil."
+In 2014, D'Onofrio debuted one of his most colorful roles to date, mixing cruelty and tenderness while playing the criminal overlord Wilson Fisk in the gritty Marvel/Netflix series "Daredevil."